 Education and Employment Background

-Prof. Deiab research is focused on energy – efficient and environment benign machining, Additive manufacturing, machinability, online detection and predictive modelling of tool wear, fixture dynamics, machining dynamics and stability, finite element analysis, Modal analysis of machine tools, experimental study of the Tribological aspects of workpiece/fixture frictional contact, topological optimization, Machine tending and CAD/CAM/CAE.
+Dr. Deiab's research is focused on energy – efficient and environment benign machining, additive manufacturing, machinability, online detection and predictive modelling of tool wear, fixture dynamics, machining dynamics and stability, finite element analysis, Modal analysis of machine tools, experimental study of the Tribological aspects of workpiece/fixture frictional contact, topological optimization, Machine tending and CAD/CAM/CAE.
 In addition to interest in engineering education and quality assurance.
 Key areas of focus include:

 - Machinability analysis.
 This involves investigating machinability of difficult to cut materials and super alloys and development of new powder alloy mix for additive manufacturing.

 - Intelligent manufacturing.
-Prof. Deiab has also been exploring the use and application of AI for defect detection and classification and quality control.
+Dr. Deiab has also been exploring the use and application of AI for defect detection and classification and quality control.

 - Letter of Commendation, Journal of Engineering Manufacture Proceedings of the Institution of Mechanical Engineers, 2017